|

 "representing Vejhon on behalf of the President."
 "Actually, on

-behalf of the Theites," a panel guest amended, "Theos demanded his
+behalf of the Theites," a panelist amended, "Theos demanded his

 presence as a condition to signing."